 - Commitment to serve others and be part of a team who shares the vision of Grace.

-- Obtain appropriate license (such as CAN) if clinical hours are required.
+- Obtain appropriate license (such as CNA) if clinical hours are required.

 Opportunities gained through this experience